-❖ Autodesk Inventor provides many ways to display views of the three-dimensional design.
+Autodesk Inventor provides many ways to display views of the three-dimensional design.
 Several options are available that allow us to quickly view the design to track the overall effect of any changes being made to the model.
 We will first orient the model to display in the isometric view, by using the pull-down menu.

-- 1. Hit the function key [F6] once to automatically adjust the display and also reset the display to the isometric view. - Notice most of the viewrelated commands can also be accessed in the ViewCube and/or the Navigation bar located to the right side of the graphics window.
+- 1. Hit the function key [F6] once to automatically adjust the display and also reset the display to the isometric view. - Note that most of the view-related commands can be accessed in the ViewCube and/or the Navigation bar located to the right side of the graphics window.